 Hiring a Professional Property Manager

-If you don’t have any experience in dealing with animals or pets, you can hire a third-party service to conduct the screening.
+If you don’t have any experience in dealing with animals or pets, you can hire a third-party service to conduct it as most property management companies offer pet screening services.
 This can be beneficial regardless of your experience because the whole process can take a lot of your time.

 Aside from in-person meetings, a service provider, like a property management firm, would also be able to set the right rates to charge, advise you on how to limit pet-related issues, and make sure you are guided accordingly when it comes to compliance with laws and regulations.
 They will ensure that this is included in the pet agreement to protect the landlord, tenant, and pet.